 Instructions

 - Start boiling a large pot of water (I used a 4 QT Dutch oven).
-Once boiling, add 1 ½ Tbsp salt and pasta.
-Stir to make sure pasta doesn’t stick to each other.
+Once boiling, add 1½ Tbsp Diamond Crystal kosher salt and 7 oz pasta.
+Stir to make sure the pasta doesn’t stick to each other.

 - Cook the pasta according to the package instructions.
-Reserve 2 Tbsp of pasta water and drain the pasta.
+Collect 2 Tbsp reserved pasta water and set aside, then drain the pasta.

-- Mix all together and add 2 Tbsp reserved pasta cooking water to loosen up.
+- Mix it all together.
+Add the reserved pasta cooking water to loosen up the sauce.

-- Season the pasta with freshly ground black pepper and salt.
+- Season the pasta with ⅛ tsp freshly ground black pepper and ¼ tsp Diamond Crystal kosher salt.

-- If you like, add more shaved Parmigiano-Reggiano and mix all together.
+- Finally, add shaved Parmigiano-Reggiano or Parmesan cheese to taste and toss it all together.

-- Serve the pasta on individual plates and garnish the pasta with shiso leaves and more shaved Parmigiano-Reggiano on top.
+- You can enjoy this dish either warm or chilled like a salad.
+Serve the pasta on individual plates and garnish with shiso leaves (perilla/ooba) and more shaved Parmigiano-Reggiano on top.

 To Store